tupos/cubature_wrap/README.md

 License
 -------

+cubature_wrap a C++ wrapper for cubature C library Copyright (C) 2018 Oleg Skoromnik

-cubature_wrap is free software, you can redistribute it and/or modify it under the terms of [Apache License 2.0][apache].
+This program is free software: you can redistribute it and/or modify it under the terms of the [GNU General Public License][gpl] as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Unless required by applicable law or agreed to in writing, Licensor provides the Work (and each Contributor provides its Contributions) on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>

 © 2018 cubature_wrap authors